mklabs/vimfiles/readme.md

 Each template has some placeholder in it. `<C-P>` (ctrl+p) or `<D-Space>` (cmd+space, mac only) may be used to jump to next `{{ thing }}`.

----

-The `boilerplate` directory here includes a basic starting point for creating new plugin.

-I might add a bash or node script (maybe a grunt init task) to replace these `{{ mustache-like }}` things, and rename files appropriately.